 Railroad Retirement Income and Expenditures.
 Railroad retirement cash flow projections are based on the intermediate set of assumptions used in the RRB's actuarial valuation of the program.
-Estimated railroad retirement expenditures are expected to exceed estimated income (excluding interest) throughout most of the period, except in 2065.
+Estimated railroad retirement annual revenue exceeds annual expenditures in the years 2047 through 2096.
+Without investment income, however, annual expenditures are greater than annual revenue throughout the entire period, expect in 2054 and 2055.